Success Stories

 His gastrointestinal symptoms stabilised, with minimal vomiting and improved stool quality.
 His mast cell tumours reduced in size and his cardiac and urinary tract health was maintained well.
 His anxiety, while still present, has improved.

-Owners Feedback: May 2025
+Owners Feedback:

 "I met Dr Jacqui fortuitously when I was looking for someone to guide me on using ozone for my senior dogs and someone in New Zealand recommended her.
 I am based in Melbourne and decided to give it a go even though my preference was for an in-person consultation.
 At first I just wanted to learn how to use ozone but then the consultation became a comprehensive overview for both my dogs.
 Whilst I have met excellent vets in Australia, none of them have given me the time and attention that Dr Jacqui has.
 It exceeded my expectations, improved the quality of life for my dogs and I know that I can turn to her for help even for a phone consultation!
 I wish she lived in Melbourne.